knowyourphrase.com - Meanings and Origins of Phrases

 The quotes on this website come from older books, poems, newspapers, etc. They can be used as an indicator to determine how old some sayings are.
 Keep in mind, however, that if a saying is being used in an old newspaper, it's probably already well-known, so it's likely older than that.

 hazelnuts, chestnuts, cashews, almonds, and the list goes on.
 These nuts, among others, are just a few types found in the diets of many people today.
-For the record, according to the botanical definition for what a nut is, a few of the things I listed are actually considered to be tree seeds, but I think most people would recognize them as nuts, so let's leave it at that.
+To note, some might say that a few of the things I listed are considered to be tree seeds, but most people probably recognize them as nuts, so I'll just call them by that name.

-However, this phrase is not about literal nuts.
-It is stated by the website Word-Detective that by the mid to late-1800s, the word "nut" was slang to mean a person's head.
+Anyways, according to the website Word-Detective, by the mid to late-1800s, the word "nut" was slang to mean a person's head.
 Not long after, it looks like it also acquired the meaning of someone who was not acting right in the head, e.g., a person acting strange might be described as "nuts" or being "off their nut."

-We can see an early example of this phrase in The Bilioxi Daily Herald, a newspaper printed in 1884.
-The idiom is written under an advice column where people wrote in asking for advice from a woman named Ann Landers:
+An early example of this phrase can be seen written in The Bilioxi Daily Herald, a newspaper printed in 1884.
+The idiom is written under an advice column, where people could write in asking a woman named Ann Landers for advice: